History of the Office of the Lt. Governor

-The office of Lieutenant Governor is created by Article 5, Sec.
+The office of lieutenant Governor was created by Article 5, Sec.
 2 of the Indiana Constitution.
-The term of office is four years, the same as that of Governor.
-Candidates for Lieutenant Governor are nominated at an annual party convention.
-The party's nominees for Governor and Lieutenant Governor then run as a team, ensuring that those elected will be of the same political party and governing philosophy.
+The term of office is four years, the same as that of the governor.
+Candidates for lieutenant governor are nominated at an annual party convention.
+The party's nominees for governor and lieutenant governor then run as a team, ensuring that those elected will be of the same political party and governing philosophy.

-With the creation of the Indiana Economic Development Corporation in 2005, other responsibilities of the Lieutenant Governor have been recently reconfigured to include:
+With the creation of the Indiana Economic Development Corporation in 2005, other responsibilities of the lieutenant governor now include overseeing these state agencies:

 - Indiana State Department of Agriculture

 - Indiana Office of Community & Rural Affairs

 The lieutenant governor also chairs the Indiana Counter Terrorism and Security Council.